rsm-gh/phantom-player/README.md

 3. Execute the setup file.

-**If the dependencies are satisfied, the software can be directly launched, the installation is not mandatory.*
+**If the dependencies are satisfied, the software can be directly executed, the installation is not mandatory.*
-***Currently I'm working to create the version 2.0.
-When I finish, I'll create some packages for popular distributions & windows.*
+**When the version 2 be released, I will create some packages for popular distributions & windows.*

 ## Controls